 PICK UP THE PHONE

-Take the time to talk to your lender/creditor.
-Talk to them about why you are behind on your bills due to your current situation.
+Take the time to talk to your creditor.
+Speak with them about why you are behind on your bills due to your current situation.
 They might be willing to grant an extension on your payments, allowing you time to get your finances back on track.

 You never know what will happen if you don’t make the call.